 Playa de Levante: The Main Beach

 This is where most locals go.
-Playa de Levante stretches for around 2.5 kilometres along the eastern side of La Linea, facing into the Mediterranean.
-The sand is wide and fine, the water generally clear, and the facilities are solid: showers, toilets, a Red Cross post during the season, and lifeguard coverage.
+Playa de Levante runs along the eastern side of La Linea facing into the Mediterranean.
+Public listings indicate it stretches around 2.5 kilometres, with wide fine sand, generally clear water, and solid facilities: showers, toilets, a Red Cross post during the season, and lifeguard coverage through the summer months.

 On calm summer mornings before 10am, Levante is genuinely beautiful.
-The Rock of Gibraltar sits to the north, the strait stretches east, and on good days you can see the Moroccan coast.
-Once the Levante wind picks up in the afternoons, the water can get choppy and waves build.
-Most local swimmers know to go in the morning.
+The Rock of Gibraltar sits to the north, the Strait of Gibraltar opens to the east, and on clear days you can make out the Moroccan coast across the water.
+Once the Levante wind picks up in the afternoons, the water can get choppy and waves build quickly.
+Most local swimmers know to go early.

 It blows from the east and can turn a calm beach day choppy within an hour.
-The wind itself is actually refreshing in summer heat, but waves can make swimming uncomfortable.
-The bay-facing Playa de Poniente is more sheltered.
+The wind itself is refreshing in summer heat, but waves can make swimming uncomfortable.
+The bay-facing Playa de Poniente is more sheltered on windy afternoons.

 Playa de Poniente: The Calm One

-Poniente is shorter than Levante at around 700 metres, but it faces west into the bay rather than east into the open strait.
+Poniente is shorter than Levante, roughly 700 metres by most local accounts, but it faces west into the bay rather than east into the open strait.
 This makes it significantly calmer on most days, especially when the Levante wind is up.
-The water is shallower at the edges, making it better for families with young children.
+The water is shallower at the edges, which makes it a better option for families with young children.

-Facilities are good: toilets, showers, lifeguards in season, and a Red Cross post.
-The promenade behind the beach has several cafes and chiringuitos (beach bars) that open from late spring through September.
+Facilities include toilets, showers, and lifeguard cover in season.
+The area along the Paseo Marítimo behind the beach has cafes and bars that come to life from late spring through September.

 If you are staying in La Linea and want a swim without waves, Poniente is the reliable choice.